ashansa/birdapp-loggenerator/README.md

 2) If you need to have different values change bird ids or tower ids.

-3) you can have multiple lines of tower_id lines or bird_id lines
+3) you can have multiple lines of tower_id lines or bird_id lines.

+4) run LogGenerator.py and output will be written to bird-log